Nico (TV series): Episodes

-Duration

-Each of the 26 episodes lasts 26–30 minutes.

 Episode structure

 The episodes usually showed a modern city, but frequently featured improbable plots (one episode, for example, included a time machine that took a handful of characters to the past).
 Usually, there was a background story involving the animal characters Tom and/or Boris.

 Many episodes happening in a believable scenario featured a reduction in visibility (e.g. smoke from a building on fire) where Nico would save the day by quickly telling people how to "see" without using their eyes, enabling them to, in the above case, escape the building before the fire spread.

 Closure

 Each episode closed with a "Watch Out!" (¡Cuidado!) segment narrated by Tom.
 It consisted of stating a little-known fact of what blind people can now do.
 Each segment typically started out with something along the lines of "You think someone that is visually impaired can't go skiing?" and then proceeded to explain, in the given example, that blind people can ski if a guide skis in front of them with a speaker on his/her backpack to shout warnings at the skier, and the blind person following the sound of his/her guide's skis sliding on the snow.
 The example would then be followed by some sort of more or less comical note, to which Tom winked at the audience.
-(In the above case, Tom commented that crossing the path between a blind skier's guide and the blind skier can lead to accidents, while the accident depicted on screen isn't particularly that of the blind skier, but of the person who got in the way.)
+In the above case, Tom commented that crossing the path between a blind skier's guide and the blind skier can lead to accidents, while the accident depicted on screen isn't particularly that of the blind skier, but of the person who got in the way.
 Often, these "Watch Out!" notes were a show of a much later episode.

 Immediately afterwards, Nico's voice would give an advance of what the next episode would be about, while brief images of that episode appeared on screen.

 During the credits, a comical sequence where Boris chased a dragonfly was shown.